April 2, 2018

 LED light bulbs

-These super-efficient light bulbs use waaay less energy than older bulbs.
-Using less energy means less pesky climate change and lower bills too.
-Check out the LED bulbs on the Empire State Building, Sydney Opera House and a whole load of Welsh castles.
+These super efficient light bulbs use waaay less energy than older bulbs.
+Using less energy means less pesky climate change, and lower bills too.
+Check out the LED bulbs on the Empire State Building, Stamford Bridge football stadium and a whole load of Welsh castles.
 Oh, and LED stands for Light Emitting Diode, don’t you know.

 Mitigation is any way we can tackle climate change.
 From solar to cycling, planting trees to plant-based diets, fixing stuff to flying less, wave power to whale poo (seriously, it helps store carbon!).
 To mitigate climate change we need a whole range of tools and tactics.